sajeelmalik/Finesse/README.md

                     });
         });
 ```
 Handlebars.js provides the unique utility of allowing "blocks" for elements that will be recurrently rendered on the page.
 Since each scraped sale item needed to be rendered with a consistent format, I was able to construct an *item-block* similar to a React component.
-Handlebars' native `{{#each}}` iterator power the generation of the items; that way, I would not need to use jQuery and Javascript iteration to dynamically append these elements.
+Handlebars' native `{{#each}}` iterator powers the generation of the items; that way, I would not need to use jQuery and Javascript iteration to dynamically append these elements.
 ```HTML
 <!-- In index.handlebars -->